Daily Briefing: May's election backfire clouds Brexit

-LONDON "Theresa Dismay".
+LONDON (Reuters) - "Theresa Dismay".
 "Mayhem".
 Britain's latest bout of political turmoil is a field day for tabloid headline-writers splashing on the British premier's election backfire.

 What was supposed to have been a landslide victory has wiped out May's parliamentary majority, cast doubts over her own political future and raised new questions over the shape and timing of Brexit.